 In addition to new games, the PS5 also supports larger games than the PS4.
 Both the PS4 and the PS4 Pro have a standard Blu-ray drive.
 Blu-ray discs can store up to 25GB of data on a single layer, and although up to six layers are possible, the vast majority of Blu-ray discs don’t exceed two layers.

-Aside from vast differences between the two machines, the PS5 will offer a new take on the PlayStation controller — dropping the DualShock moniker entirely.
-Instead, the PS5 will come with the DualSense, a controller that is designed to include better battery life, adaptive triggers, and most impressively, haptic feedback.
+Aside from the vast differences between the two machines, the PS5 will offer a new take on the PlayStation 4 controller — dropping the DualShock moniker entirely.
+Instead, the PS5 will come with the DualSense, a controller that is designed to feature better battery life, adaptive triggers, and most impressively, haptic feedback.
 The idea with adaptive triggers is to offer varying degrees of resistance depending on what you’re doing in-game.
-For example, firing a bow will feel wildly different from firing an automatic machine gun, which will feel different from a shotgun.
+For example, firing a bow will feel wildly different than firing an automatic machine gun, which will feel different from a shotgun.

 The varying amount of tension is meant to make the player feel more immersed.
 Haptic feedback works similarly, but with the controllers’ vibration.
 Dynamic vibrations will be used to depict different surfaces or even showcase recoil with weapons.
 It will be up to the developer to design with adaptive triggers and haptic feedback in mind, so we hope games on PS5 will continue to include support for it.
 Based on early previews of the PS5, the DualSense seems to be the shining star.

 Despite that, the DualSense and DualShock 4 have many similar features.
 Each offers the expected identical button layouts.
 One difference is that the Create button has recently replaced the Share button, which allows users to live stream games and share screenshots and videos with other users.
 You can still enjoy the fantastic built-in mic and headset jack, as well as a cool, integrated speaker, motion sensor, and handy touchpad.